Eberhard Zeidler Library

 The University of Toronto Catalogue is accessible at the following link: onesearch.library.utoronto.ca

-Relevant related collections are available at the John P. Robarts Research Library, Data, Map and Governmental Information Services, the Noranda Earth Sciences Library, the Engineering and Computer Science Library, and the Gerstein Science Information Centre.
+Relevant related collections are available at the John P. Robarts Research Library, Map and Data Library, the Noranda Earth Sciences Library, the Engineering & Computer Science Library, and the Art Library.
 University of Toronto Libraries’ electronic resources complement current and retrospective collections.

 Loans are restricted to those with U of T library cards.
 Books circulate one week for undergraduates and external readers, and two weeks for graduate students, faculty, and staff.
 Reserve materials are circulated to Daniels faculty and students only.
 Periodicals do not circulate.
 The general public may consult material in library.